-- c.
-Starter.
-The Starter shall start the Race and shall be responsible for the fairness of the Start b. (see 7-3).
-The Race Umpire may act as Starter. - d.
+The Race Umpire may act as Starter.

+d.
 Judge at the Start (side-by-side racing).
 The Judge at the Start shall be responsible for the alignment of the bows of competing crews in a race to the start line and shall be primarily responsible for calling any 'false start', though the Starter or Race Umpire may also call it.
 They shall signal alignment to the Starter by raising a white flag (see 7-3-2).

 The Starter or the Race Umpire may act as their own Judge at the Start.
 This would be normal in a 'free-start' regatta.
-Regattas may advertise themselves as 'stern-on' where the stern of each crew is held on the line of the start; no Judge at the Start is required for such a situation.
+Regattas may advertise themselves as 'stern-on' where the stern of each crew is held on the start line; no Judge at the Start is required for such a situation.
 The Judge at the Start shall be an umpire, however regattas may use assistants to do the actual aligning (but not the calling of false starts), provided an umpire supervises and takes responsibility as 'Judge at the Start'.

-- e.
-Race Umpire.
-The Race Umpire shall be responsible either for the conduct of the whole race, or for the conduct of a group of races through a section of the course to which they are assigned (bank or zonal umpiring). - f.
-Chief Judge.
+- Race Umpire.
+The Race Umpire shall be responsible either for the conduct of the whole race, or for the conduct of a group of races through a section of the course to which they are assigned (bank or zonal umpiring). - Chief Judge.
 The Chief Judge shall, after due consultation with any other judges, and after inspection of photographic or electronic evidence if necessary, decide and/or confirm the order in which the competitors crossed the finish line, and, if required, the distances between the competitors (see 7-6).